 The Best Ski Resorts in Colorado

-Our first stop on tour snowboard tour of Colorado was Keystone Resort.
+Our first stop on our Colorado road trip itinerary took us to Keystone Resort.
 We couldn’t have asked for more beautiful sunny Colorado days as we explored the three mountains of Keystone.
 The three peaks are in a row stretching out from the base area so the further you go the quieter the runs.
 A highlight of any trip to Keystone has to be the sunset laps you can take.
 The front mountain lifts run until 8 p.m every night, meaning you can ride as the sun goes down.
 We’ve had sunrise rides, but never sunsets and find it completely unique to the resort.

 The first mountain, Decorum Mountain, is largely aimed at beginners and intermediates.
 It offers long enjoyable runs that are often groomed and perfect for an awesome cruise.
 While, the furthest mountain, The Outback, happens to be the resorts highest peak just under 12,000 feet in elevation.
 We found it to be a surefire bet for the quietest groomed runs in the resort.
 If you’re a competent skier the glade areas of the Windows and the powder bowls are often very quiet during the week.